Stability estimates for radial basis function methods applied to linear scalar conservation laws: Collocation and oversampled discretization of a time-dependent linear advection problem

-where $(E_h)_{ki} = \Psi_i(y_k)$ and $(D_h)_{ki} = - F_1' \nabla_1 \Psi_i(y_k) - F_2' \nabla_2 \Psi_i(y_k)$.
-When $M=N$ in \eqref{eq:methods:advection_system}, then the discretization is performed in the collocation sense and the matrices $E_h$ and $D_h$ in \eqref{eq:methods:advection_system_matrix_tmp} are square.
-When $M>N$, the discretization is oversampled: $E_h$ and $D_h$ are rectangular.
-In order to simplify the theoretical analysis at a later stage in this paper, we introduce a norm scaling of \eqref{eq:methods:advection_system_matrix_tmp} for a 2D problem \cite{ToLaHe21}, and define $\bar E_h = h_y E_h$ and $\bar D_h = h_y D_h$, to obtain:
+where $(E_h)_{ki} = \Psi_i(y_k)$ and $(\bm D_h)_{ki} = -\nabla \Psi_i(y_k)$.
+When $M=N$ in \eqref{eq:methods:advection_system}, then the discretization is performed in the collocation sense and the matrices $E_h$ and $\bm D_h$ in \eqref{eq:methods:advection_system_matrix_tmp} are square.
+When $M>N$, the discretization is oversampled: $E_h$ and $\bm D_h$ are rectangular.
+In order to simplify the theoretical analysis at a later stage in this paper, we introduce a norm scaling of \eqref{eq:methods:advection_system_matrix_tmp} for a 2D problem \cite{ToLaHe21}, and define $\bar E_h = h_y E_h$ and $\bar{\bm D}_h = h_y \bm D_h$, to obtain:

-Since the matrices in \eqref{eq:methods:advection_system_matrix} in general are rectangular we require a projection onto a certain column space in order to rewrite \eqref{eq:methods:advection_system_matrix} so that the resulting system of ODEs can be advanced in time.
+Given that the matrices in \eqref{eq:methods:advection_system_matrix} are typically rectangular, we require a projection onto a specific column space to obtain a square system.
+This is a necessary step for the resulting ODE system to evolve over time.
 We project \eqref{eq:methods:advection_system_matrix} onto the column space of $E_h$ by multiplying both sides of the PDE by $E_h^T$:

 The components of the matrix products involved in \eqref{eq:methods:advection_system_matrix_projected} are: